sarnold/cccc-action/README.rst

 :source_dir: Directory name to search for source files (default is repository root)
 :target_branch: Branch that the action will target (default is current branch)
 :language: Set the target language if needed (one of 'c++', 'c', or 'java')
-.. :file_extensions: File extensions to search for (default uses built-in list)
+:file_extensions: File extensions to search for (default uses built-in list).
+  Type is multiline string.

 Please refer to the cccc_ doumentation for further details.